dohertyguirand/Scrolling-Platfomer-Game-Engine/README.md

 Extra credit: You can choose which game you want to play and get a preview of each from the selection screen.

+Game language can be changed in the UI.

 ### Impressions